Powel Crosley Jr.: Radio manufacturer

-In 1928 Crosley's firm arranged for the construction of the Crosley Building at Camp Washington, a Cincinnati neighborhood, and used the facility for its for radio manufacturing, radio broadcasting, and for manufacturing other devices.
+In 1928 Crosley's firm arranged for the construction of the Crosley Building at Camp Washington, a Cincinnati neighborhood, and used the facility for radio manufacturing, radio broadcasting, and for manufacturing other devices.

 In 1930 Crosley was marketing the "Roamio," with "screen grid neutrodyne power speaker" for automotive use.
 Priced at $75, before accessories and installation, it was claimed to be able to receive thirty stations with no signal strength change.

+In 1936 Crosley produced the “WLW Model Super-Power Radio Receiver” as an answer to Zenith's Stratosphere 1000Z.
+A giant of a radio, it weighed 475 pounds, was 58 inches tall, 42 inches wide, and 22 inches deep.
+Capable of 75 watts of output power, the cabinet contained 37 vacuum tubes, six speakers, and 4 electronic chassis.
+An additional feature was a Public Address system built-in, which was claimed to have been able to address 10,000 people.
+An unknown number were built.